Coinbene/API-CAPITAL-ACCOUNT-Documents/openapi-capital-account-rest-en.md

 Name | Type | Description
 ---------|--------|---------
-ID | string | withdrawal application ID returned after success Asset | string | asset name, such as BTC
-Amount | string | Number of withdrawals
-Address | string | withdrawal address
-Tag | string | Note on the address of withdrawal
+ID | string | withdrawal application ID returned after success asset | string | Recharge currency amount | string | Amount of money raised address | string | Money withdrawal address addressTag | string | This label is required for recharging some currencies, such as XRP and EOS.
+Do not return this field if not required chain | string | Some currencies use this field to identify different chains.
+For example, usdt, where the value is "eth", "BTC"
-Chain | string | chain

 ```